 9am - Pictures and Good-Byes

-Teams in Beattyville will stay in a local camp.
+Teams in Beattyville will stay at a local church.

-There will be showers and bathrooms for your team at the place you stay.
-Most work sites will also have bathrooms.
+Teams will make use of rustic-style tent showers provided by Experience Mission.
+There will be bathrooms for your team at any place you stay and at most work sites.
 On the occasion that there are no facilities where you are working, teams will need to take breaks midday to use a public restroom.

 There is running water in Beattyville.
 Teams will have access to it where they are staying and at most work sites.
 Teams should plan to bring refillable water bottles to stay hydrated at work sites.